MTAR Technologies Ltd – Precision Engineering

 I have no stock, option, or similar derivative position in any of the companies mentioned in the last 30 days, and shall not initiate any such positions within the next 5 days.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from SocInvest).
 I have no business relationship with any company whose stock is mentioned in this article.

 I am not a SEBI registered advisor.
-This article is purely for educational purposes and not to be construed as investment advice.
+This article is purely for educational purposes and is not to be construed as investment advice.
 Please consult your financial advisor before acting on it.

 I have used publicly available information while writing this article.